ryantd42/NY-Legislative-Git/2023/A7126B-2023/bill.md

   (4)  "Digital  gaming  media  production  entity" means a corporation, partnership, limited partnership or other entity or  individual  engaged in qualified digital game development media production.
   § 2.
-Paragraph (a) of subdivision 55 of section 210-b of the tax law, as added by section 2 of part OO of chapter 59 of the laws of  2022,  is amended to read as follows:
-  (a)  Allowance  of  credit.
-A  taxpayer  who  is eligible pursuant to section forty-five of this chapter shall  be  allowed  a  credit  to  be computed  as provided in such section forty-five against the tax imposed by this article.
-[Under no circumstances may a single  taxpayer  receive more  than  one million five hundred thousand dollars in tax credits per year.]
-  § 3.
-Paragraph 1 of subsection (nnn) of section 606 of the tax law, as added by section 4 of part OO of chapter 59 of  the  laws  of  2022,  is amended to read as follows:
-  (1)  Allowance  of  credit.
-A  taxpayer  who  is eligible pursuant to section forty-five of this chapter shall  be  allowed  a  credit  to  be computed  as provided in such section forty-five against the tax imposed by this article.
-[Under no circumstances may a single  taxpayer  receive more  than  one million five hundred thousand dollars in tax credits per year.]
-  § 4.
-This act shall take effect immediately and shall apply to taxable years beginning on and after January 1, 2023 and before January 1, 2030.
+This act shall take effect immediately and shall apply to taxable years beginning on and after January 1, 2024 and before January 1, 2028.